j0hax/j0hax.github.io/_posts/2021-04-03-hitcounter.md

 ## Flaws

 My current implementation isn't perfect;
-because the script doesn't use cookies and is called for every page with the same referrer, counts are *per-site*, not *per-page*, and update with every load.
+because the script doesn't use cookies, ~~and is called for every page with the same referrer, counts are *per-site*, not *per-page*, and update with every load.~~ the counter increases per load, regardless of unique visitor.
 Additionally, most adblockers will prevent counting.
 With my current setup, both Brave and uBlock Origin block the the JavaScript from loading by default.